blackheaven/blackheaven.github.io/content/pages/privacy.md

 +++
 title = "Privacy Policy"
-description = "This page outlines the Privacy Policy for this site, and the date at which this policy was put into affect." path = "privacy" template = "pages.html" draft = false
+description = "This page outlines the Privacy Policy for this site, and the date at which this policy was put into effect." path = "privacy" template = "page.html" draft = false
 +++